 Etiquette

-The Ultimate Guide to Bouldering Etiquette: Indoors and Outdoors
+The Ultimate Guide to Climbing Etiquette: Indoors and Outdoors

-Bouldering, both indoors and outdoors, is a thrilling and physically demanding activity that offers a unique blend of mental and physical challenges.
-However, just like any other sport, bouldering comes with its own set of unwritten rules and etiquettes.
+Climbing, both indoors and outdoors, is a thrilling and physically demanding activity that offers a unique blend of mental and physical challenges.
+However, just like any other sport, climbing comes with its own set of unwritten rules and etiquettes.
 Adhering to these guidelines ensures a safer, more enjoyable experience for everyone involved.
-In this guide, we’ll delve into the etiquettes you should follow when bouldering indoors and outdoors.
+In this guide, we’ll delve into the etiquettes you should follow when climbing indoors and outdoors.

 1. Respect the Gym's Rules and Policies